kadhiresan/kadhiresan.github.io/_posts/2015-10-17-protect-your-web-from-sql-injection-and-xss-attacks.md

 That's it, now you are pretty much safe from <code>XSS</code>.
 Of course if you are using framework it will take care of these things by default, but i would say it's a good practice to do this one.

-Next post we are going to look into "How to use Sublime Text IDE for more effectively" _Thanks, stay tuned!!_
+Next post we are going to look into "How to use Text Editor (code editing tool - IDE) for more effectively" _Thanks, stay tuned!!_